Mask Maker Processor

 assigns:

-left: "masks_left" # bbox of all masks combined
+left: "masks_left" # global bounding box key for all masks

 top: "masks_top"